Member Log In

 I've done lots of therapy

 I began counseling in my early 20s and the process was life changing.
-I'd always struggled articulating my thoughts and feeling and having that safe space allowed me to understand my brain and see how my ADHD and anxiety was impacting my thought life.
+I'd always struggled articulating my thoughts and feeling and having that safe space allowed me to understand my brain and see how my ADHD and anxiety were impacting my thought life.

 I'm currently working with a somatic therapist and have loved this experience.
 I knew that I needed help accessing trapped emotions and deeply held beliefs from my past and my current therapist has helped me to really work through that.